I truly do not think most people want to hurt me, especially my friends.

 None of us get to choose our gender.
 To me, my gender is like my personality.
 Yes, we can improve ourselves and become better people, but I am still the same person I always was.
 I also did not choose my sexual orientation.
 Being with a man, and being attracted to him sexually just is.
 But yes, everyone should have a right to choose their gender and sexual orientation, and not be judged or prejudiced against.

 4) Another friend said: “You are lucky, you get to choose what gender you are because you were born both.”

 First of all, I was not born with two genders, just because my body is intersex.
 I have one authentic gender.
 Everyone is assigned a gender at birth.
 None is “born a girl” or “born a boy”, we are all assigned a girl or boy.
 Some of us are “lucky” enough to agree with our birth assignment.
 I did not have a choice, just because I was born with intersex traits and born in between.
 My personality is more male if I like it or not.
 I simply exist, just like everyone else does.

 5) Another friend said: “So, you are born a girl, and you decided to become a man?”

 I did not choose to be a boy.
 I was assigned wrong as a girl.
 I was always a boy.
 I was not “born a girl”.
-None of us are born a girl, or born a boy; and we definitely are not born “women” or “men”.
+None of us are born a girl or born a boy, and we definitely are not born “women” or “men”.
 Every one of us is assigned our gender at birth, by assumptions based on chromosomes, and our genital appearance.
 Some of us just agree with that birth assignment, and some of us who do not agree can reclaim our true gender like I did.
-To become a man or woman takes maturity and time; no one is born a woman or man.
+To become a man or woman takes maturity and time; no one is born a woman or a man.